Posted on Leave a comment

 Affiliate links may be present in the following blog post and as an Amazon Associate, I earn from qualifying purchases.

-Head over to the Silhouette Secrets+ YouTube channel to watch the full step-by-step tutorial.
+Watch the full step-by-step tutorial below.
 I walk you through each part of creating a Tri-Fold Shaped Edge Card so you can follow along at your own pace and customize it to match any theme or occasion.
 And while you’re there, I’d love your support—click the Like button, leave a comment to share what design you plan to create, and make sure to subscribe for more Silhouette tips and project inspiration.
 Don’t forget to tap the bell so you’re notified as soon as new tutorials are released!

 Ready to design your own?
 Once you’ve watched the tutorial and are inspired to start creating, here are the supplies I used for my Tri-Fold Shaped Edge Card.
 Feel free to follow along with the same materials or customize your project with what you have on hand—either way, you’ll be crafting a unique card in no time!